solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/Convert-NFT.md

 sidebar_position: 5
 ---

-# Create NFT Community DAO
+# Convert to NFT Community DAO

 NFT Community DAO is a DAO where NFTs are used as the governance token.
 Any DAO can enable NFT voting through the Plug & Play mechanism of [spl-governance](https://github.com/solana-labs/solana-program-library/blob/master/governance/README.md).